 The full text of the University Assessment and Grading Practices Policy is available at the following link: www.governingcouncil.utoronto.ca/Assets/Governing+Council+Digital+Assets/Policies/PDF/grading.pdf

 XII.
 PETITIONS AND APPEALS

 I. Petitions

-1. Petition forms are available on the Undergraduate Engineering website: uoft.me/petitions i) Petition for Consideration in Course Work ii) Petition for Consideration in Final Examinations
+1. Petition forms are available on the Undergraduate Engineering website: uoft.me/petitions i) Petition for Consideration in Course Work

 There are three types of petitions: